AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 Permission solves one gap.
-It opens another.

 On May 6, 2026, Copyright Clearance Center announced that its Annual Copyright License for Higher Education would expand to include internal-use AI reuse rights.

-The covered use cases include summarization, chatbots, prompting, and research support.
+The covered use cases include summarization, chatbots, prompting and research support.

 That matters.